OKScienceDE/Open_Science_101/README.md

 collection but in our opinion there is no comprehensive resource covering all the required topics.

-The content of this collection is licensed under a [Creative Common Zero license](https://creativecommons.org/publicdomain/zero/1.0/)
+The content of this collection is licensed under a [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/)
 (public domain) to facilitate optimal reusability.

 ## Contributing